ZenGo-X/signature-simulation/eip/eip.md

 * Specification for including a function in the verifying contract that returns a humanly readable description of the message to be signed

 ## Motivation
-The use case of Web3 off-chain signatures intended to be used within on-chain transaction is gaining traction and being used in multiple leading protocols (e.g. OpenSea) and standards (EIP-2612: Permit Extension for EIP-20 Signed Approvals), mainly as it offers a fee-less experience.
+The use case of Web3 off-chain signatures intended to be used within on-chain transaction is gaining traction and being used in multiple leading protocols (e.g. OpenSea) and standards [EIP-2612](https://eips.ethereum.org/EIPS/eip-2612), mainly as it offers a fee-less experience.
 Attackers are known to actively and successfully abuse such off-chain signatures, leveraging the fact that users are blindly signing off-chain messages, since they are not humanly readable.
 While EIP-712 originally declared in its title that being ”humanly readable” is one of its goals, it did not live up to its promise eventually and EIP-712 messages are not humanly readable by an average user (see example below).